stackb/rules_proto/README.md

 )
 ```

-In this example we have a dependency on a well-known type `any.proto` hance the
+In this example we have a dependency on a well-known type `any.proto` hence the
 `proto_library` to `proto_library` dependency.

 **Step 3**: add a `cpp_proto_compile` rule (substitute `cpp_` for the language